 Their date?
 176,500 years ago, give or take a few millennia.

-“When I announced the age to Jacques, he asked me to repeat it because it was so incredible,” says Verheyden.
+“When I announced the age to Jacques, he asked me to repeat it because it was so incredible,” Verheyden says.
 Outside Bruniquel Cave, the earliest, unambiguous human constructions are just 20,000 years old.
 Most of these are ruins—collapsed collections of mammoth bones and deer antlers.
 By comparison, the Bruniquel stalagmite rings are well-preserved and far more ancient.

 And if Rouzaud’s work made it unlikely that modern humans built the rings, Verheyden’s study grinds that possibility into the dust.
 Neanderthals must have been responsible.
 There simply wasn’t any other hominin in that region at that time.

 Why did they build the rings and mounds?
 The structures weren’t foundations for huts; the chamber contains no stone tools, human bones, or any other sign of permanent occupation, and besides, why build shelter inside a cave?
-“A plausible explanation is that this was a meeting place for some type of ritual social behavior,” says Paola Villa from the University of Colorado Museum.
+“A plausible explanation is that this was a meeting place for some type of ritual social behavior,” says Paola Villa from the University of Colorado Museum of Natural History.

-“When you see such a structure so far into the cave, you think of something cultural or religious, but that’s not proven,” adds Verheyden.
+“When you see such a structure so far into the cave, you think of something cultural or religious, but that’s not proven,” Verheyden adds.
 Indeed, despite some fanciful speculations about cave bear cults, no one really knows.